Local SEO Guide for HVAC Companies

 Understanding HVAC Local SEO

-One of the primary goals is to appear in Google’s “local pack”—the small box of results at the top of a search page that shows local businesses relevant to a query, along with their location on a map.
+One of the primary goals is to appear in Google’s map pack, which are the results at the top of a search page that show local businesses relevant to a query, along with their location on a map.
 The more visible you are in this section, the better your chances of attracting qualified leads.

-HVAC companies can benefit significantly from local SEO, as it drives more organic traffic from people in your area who are actively seeking your services.
+HVAC companies can benefit significantly from local SEO, as it drives organic traffic from people in your area who are actively seeking your services.
+And the best thing is you don’t have to pay for every click as you would with PPC.

 Optimizing Your Google Business Profile

-Your Google Business Profile (GBP), formerly known as Google My Business or GMB, is one of the most critical components of your local SEO strategy.
-Google uses the information on your profile to rank your HVAC business in local search results and display it in Google Maps.
+Your Google Business Profile (GBP), formerly known as Google My Business or GMB, is one of the most critical components of local SEO.
+Google uses factors from your profile to rank your HVAC business in local search results and display it in Google Maps.
 Simply put, a well-optimized Google Business Profile increases your chances of being found by potential customers.

 Reviews are also a significant ranking factor, so the more positive reviews you have on your Google Business Profile, the better.
 You should have a system in place that reminds your customers to leave reviews.
 You can do this by having your employees ask in their follow-up communications, including reminders in your promotional material/receipts, and so on.
 If you have an email list or communicate with your clients digitally, you can include your review link, which is the easiest way for your clients to leave you reviews.
+There’s also a QR code for your profile that you can share.
 You want to minimize friction as much as possible and make it easy for your customers.

 Posting updates, including special offers, seasonal promotions, or important company news can also be effective.
 These posts can keep your profile active and provide additional content for potential customers to engage with.